RasaHQ/rasa/docs/evaluation.rst

 called ``errors.json`` for easier debugging.
 Finally, the evaluation script creates a histogram of the confidence distribution for all predictions, separating the confidence of wrong and correct predictions in different bars of the histogram.
-Improving the quality of your training data will move the green histogram bars (confidence of the correct predictions) to the right and the red histogram bars (confidence of wrong predictions) to the left.
+Improving the quality of your training data will move the blue-ish histogram bars (confidence of the correct predictions) to the right and the wine-ish histogram bars (confidence of wrong predictions) to the left.